The Home of British Endurance Racing

 Championship Media team

 Chris is responsible for incoming requests for anything regarding our drivers, teams and the Championships themselves, outgoing press releases and assisting with media accreditation.
-Salsa-dancing, tart-eating IT wizard Chris also enjoys a spot of photography and has raced since 2012, mostly in Porsches; as well as two seasons in Britcar he finished 4th in class in the 2016 Hankook 24 hours of Silverstone.
+Salsa-dancing, tart-eating IT wizard Chris also enjoys a spot of photography and after 10 seasons of racing has now retired, having achieved his ambition of finishing in the 24 hours of Silverstone in 2016.

 Championship Media team

 Woody has been Britcar’s wordsmith from the very start in 2002, with published work in all major UK motorsport magazines and websites, Steve digs for the news and files reports on the Britcar and British Endurance championships, lending his experience of over 50 years of motorsport history.
 When not trawling the paddock for gossip, engaging in commentary-box punditry, or slaving over his keyboard, this Production Engineer, purchasing professional and former magistrate is partial to a bit of Motown and Reggae.

 Quiet, unassuming, but supremely talented, Paul has been snapping at Britcar events from the very first season in 2002, and has provided some iconic images over the years, not just on-track action, but candid paddock and pit-garage shots too, with a unique artistic flair.